 One European study from Italy concluded that aspartame is a carcinogen.

 Mercola.com claims that 75 percent of adverse reactions to food additives that are filed with the FDA relate to side effects from aspartame, ranging from headaches to memory loss to heart palpitations.
 It also stresses that menthanol breaks down into formic acid and formaldehyde, a deadly neurotoxin.
-It says that many Desert Storm soldiers, who drank warm diet soda drinks, came home suffering from symptoms similar to those in people with fomaldehyde poisoning.
+It says that many Desert Storm soldiers, who drank warm diet soda drinks, came home with symptoms similar to those in people with fomaldehyde poisoning.

-What Does The Government Say?
+What Does the Government Say?